c

 Fatigue and drowsiness

-Massage activates the parasympathetic nervous system.
+Massage calms your nervous system down and shifts your body into rest mode.
 Feeling deeply relaxed, sleepy, or lightly foggy after your session is completely normal and temporary.

 3